enfogroup/aws-cdk-compliance/README.md

 * Bucket, compliant S3 Bucket Construct
 * BucketProps, modified version of BucketProps which enforces compliance
-* compliantBucketProps, the BucketProps used to enforce compliance if you don't supply your own
+* defaultBucketProps, the BucketProps used to enforce compliance if you don't supply your own

 Bucket creation example